Oak Hill Cemetery Chapel (Washington, D.C.): Architecture

 Oak Hill Cemetery Chapel is considered an excellent example of Gothic Revival architecture, and often called a "miniature Gothic gem".
 It features a steeply designed pitched roof, buttresses, and stained glass lancet windows accented with tracery.
 The chapel is a one-story, rectangular building measuring 23 ft high and 41 ft long.

 The building materials consist of Potomac gneiss, sandstone, and wood.
 A cornerstone, inscribed with the date "1850", is located in a buttress on the chapel's northwest corner.
 The chapel is accessible by a large, painted door on the west side.
 The door is protected by a padlocked, wrought iron gate; the padlock bears the inscription: "Presented/Oak Hill Cemetery Co./By/James L. Norris/March 19, 1895."
 A rose window with wooden mullions is located above the door.

 Influence

-The design of Grace Episcopal Church, a Gothic Revival church built in 1867, is very similar to that of the nearby Oak Hill Cemetery Chapel.
+The design of Grace Episcopal Church in DC, a Gothic Revival church built in 1867, is very similar to that of the nearby Oak Hill Cemetery Chapel.
 Although the architect of Grace Episcopal Church is unknown, there is reason to believe Renwick may have designed the building.
 If this isn't the case, the person who designed the church was greatly influenced by Renwick's work.